DesmetQuentin/pyseasters/docs/index.rst

-PySEASTERS documentation
+SEASTERSdb documentation
 ========================

-PySEASTERS is Python package providing a number of tools to support the SEASTERS scientific project.
+SEASTERSdb is Python package providing a number of tools to support the SEASTERS scientific project.

 .. toctree::